Nderi12/news-parse/README.md

 # News Parsing Service
-Senior Test
-Create a news parsing service from a news resource, for example hightload.today.
-The service must have a page displaying the list of downloaded news and a CLI command to start parsing.
+A news parsing service from a news resource, for example hightload.today.
+The service has a page displaying the list of downloaded news and a CLI command to start parsing.

 ## Tech Stack
 - Symfony 5.4